 - 6 tbsp all-purpose flour, (50 grams) plus more for molds

 - 1/8 tsp salt

-Preheat the oven to 350°F. Melt the chocolate in a double boiler or in the microwave until the chocolate is almost melted.
+- Preheat the oven to 400°F. Melt the chocolate in a double boiler or in the microwave until the chocolate is almost melted.
 Stir the chocolate with a rubber spatula until it's completely melted and smooth.
 Let the chocolate slightly cool.
 In a separate bowl, melt the butter.

-Bake the cakes for at least 8 minutes, or until the tops of the cakes have set.
-If you want your cakes a little more set, you can bake them for 10 minutes or 12 minutes.
+- Bake the cakes for at least 8 minutes, or until the tops of the cakes have set.
+This will vary depending on your oven.
+It can be closer to 11 minutes for some ovens.
+If you want your cakes a little more set, you can bake them for 12 to 15 minutes.
 Just keep checking the cakes every minute, and remember that the cakes will continue to bake just a little bit more as they rest in the ramekins once they come out of the oven.

 - Let the cakes rest in the ramekins for 10 minutes before you flip the cakes out.
 Dust with powdered sugar and serve immediately.

 Nutrition Information:Yield: 6 Serving Size: 6 Servings